 In our kale pesto there are five different varieties, not all seen in the photo; I have also added a leaf of spinach and another beet-top.
 There are nuts, peppadews and lemon pulp; it is not onerous to achieve ten coloured foods in a day, or even more.

 Over five million Americans are needlessly blind, and many more are partially sighted because they abhor dark-green leafy vegetables.
-Lutein helps prevent cataracts too.
+Lutein helps prevent cataracts and glaucoma too.

 Other phytochemicals are necessary too in the prevention of adult-onset macular degeneration, the most common cause of blindness in the elderly; notably zeaxanthin and the oleocanthal found only in extra virgin olive oil.